hannes-marais/innovation-algebra/README.md

 Apps/Tools built on top of IA and GPT frameworks:

-* Curious to see what app eco-system will develop around IA.
+* None yet.
+Curious to see what app eco-system will develop around IA.
 Let me know, and I will add yours here.

 ## Getting Help